-The College has identified one contract for services that meet the four criteria of a service concession arrangement (SCA) under GASB Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements.
+The College had identified one contract for services that met the four criteria of a service concession arrangement (SCA) under GASB Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements.
 SCAs are defined as a contract between a government and an operator, another government or a private entity, in which the operator provides services, the operator collects and is compensated by fees from third parties, the government still has control over the services provided and the government retains ownership of the assets at the end of the contract.
 The contract is with Barnes & Noble College Booksellers, Inc. The management of the College entered into this agreement to improve the quality of the services to students while increasing the revenues from these operations.

 The Bookstore Operating Agreement was effective on August 1, 2010, between the College and Barnes & Noble College Booksellers, Inc. (B&N).
 The Agreement is for B&N to operate bookstores on the College's three campus locations for a period of five years and may be renewed if both parties agree for an additional five-year period.
 B&N agreed to cover the cost of bookstore capital improvements up to \$240,000 over the term of the Agreement.
 During fiscal year 2014, \$355,630 in B&N construction costs for a new Student Union/Bookstore was classified as a capital asset with an offsetting \$240,000 in Deferred Inflow of Resources, \$70,894 in B&N contributed construction costs, and \$44,736 in reimbursed construction costs to B&N by the College.
-Beginning August 1, 2015, the College amortizes the Deferred Inflow of Resources, while recognizing Auxiliary Revenue each year until the contract expires on July 31, 2020.
-If the agreement expires, terminates, or is amended in a way that has an adverse impact on B&N, the College will be liable for the unamortized portion of B&N's investment.
-The unamortized portion of B&N's investment was \$-0- and \$4,000 at June 30, 2021 and 2020, respectively.
-No significant renovations to College facilities were made by B&N in 2021 or 2020.
+Beginning August 1, 2015, the College amortized the Deferred Inflow of Resources, while recognizing Auxiliary Revenue each year until the contract expired on July 31, 2020.
+The unamortized portion of B&N's investment was \$-0- and \$4,000 at June 30, 2022 and 2021, respectively.
+No significant renovations to College facilities were made by B&N in 2022 or 2021.

-In addition, B&N annually pays commission to the College calculated as a contractually agreed percentage of bookstore revenue.
-In 2021 and 2020, the College received \$4,838 and \$61,784, respectively, in commissions from B&N. The College shares payroll expenses of \$10,000 in the New Martinsville campus bookstore by B&N reducing the last commission check payable to the College for the fiscal year.
-B&N provides \$2,000 annually for textbook scholarships and \$1,000 annually for the Presidential Scholarship to the College during the term of the agreement for student scholarships.
-B&N provides up to \$6,000 annually to cover the cost for uncollected or nonissued Pell grant money in exchange for letting student financial aid be used for all merchandise in the B&N bookstore.
-B&N also provides \$1,000 annually for the College Foundation, Inc.
+In addition, B&N annually paid commission to the College calculated as a contractually agreed percentage of bookstore revenue.
+In 2022 and 2021, the College received \$-0- and \$4,838, respectively, in commissions from B&N. The College shares payroll expenses of \$10,000 in the New Martinsville campus bookstore by B&N reducing the last commission check payable to the College for the fiscal year.
+B&N provided \$2,000 annually for textbook scholarships and \$1,000 annually for the Presidential Scholarship to the College during the term of the agreement for student scholarships.
+B&N provided up to \$6,000 annually to cover the cost for uncollected or nonissued Pell grant money in exchange for letting student financial aid be used for all merchandise in the B&N bookstore.
+B&N also provided \$1,000 annually for the West Virginia Northern Community College Foundation, Inc.